Pursuit to Kadath: Reception

+Warren Spector reviewed Pursuit to Kadath for Fantasy Gamer magazine and stated that "Pursuit to Kadath gets an almost-unqualified rave.
+TOME has offered so much background information you don't even have to play Pursuit to Kadath to get your money's worth — you can just incorporate all the background information into your own campaign.
+And they've even included a second — albeit brief — scenario in the back of the book, You just can't ask for much more in an RPG module."

 In the June 1984 edition of White Dwarf (Issue #54), Nic Grecas considered Pursuit to Kadath "a well-crafted scenario, a classic cocktail of mystery and mayhem, which takes the investigators from the familiar surroundings of the Miskatonic University right across the world in an attempt to prevent an acquaintance from performing an unspeakable ritual."
 Grecas did have some issues with T.O.M.E.'s idea of using authentic maps from the 1920s, calling it "a laudable idea, but marred by the fact that they have been reduced in size virtually to the point of complete illegibility."
 He also some had some issues with the background mythos, which he did not think squared with either the writings of H.P.
 Lovecraft or with Chaosium's Call of Cthulhu products.
 He concluded by giving the supplement an above average rating of 8 out of 10, saying, "Pursuit to Kadath is a fine scenario which, if well managed, can produce an excellent 'crescendo of terror', but beware; the final scene could be a terminal experience for many of the Investigators!"

 In the January–February 1985 edition of Different Worlds (Issue #38), Steve List liked the book, giving it a solid three stars out of four, and saying, "The material included is quite comprehensive, and written with a wryly imaginative style."
 He concluded with a strong recommendation, commenting, "In Pursuit To Kadath, TOME has produced an excellent package of material for Cthulhu players and added some interesting lore to the 'things Man was not meant to know.'
 It is well worth acquiring."